dlsun/ds-seminar/index.md

 #### Assignment:

 In your assigned group of 6 students:
-- Pair 1 should review the two papers
+- Pair 1 should review the two papers.
-- Pair 2 should make the argument why AI is the best thing since peanut butter and jelly and why investment in AI will keep growing
+- Pair 2 should make the argument why AI is the best thing since peanut butter and jelly and why investment in AI will keep growing.
-- Pair 3 should make the argument that history will repeat itself, reality will crush expectations, and we will head for another AI winter
+- Pair 3 should make the argument that history will repeat itself, reality will crush expectations, and we will head for another AI winter.